naa986/checkout-for-paypal/checkout-for-paypal/readme.txt

 Once the plugin is installed go to the settings menu to configure some default options (Checkout for PayPal -> Settings).

 * Client ID: The client ID for your PayPal REST API app
+* Secret Key: The secret key for your PayPal REST API app
 * Currency Code: The default currency of the payment
 * Return URL: The page URL to which the customer will be redirected after a successful payment (optional).
 * Cancel URL: The page URL to which the customer will be redirected when a payment is cancelled (optional).